-The Daily Podcast is a news briefing, supported by the New York Times, released Monday through Friday on Spotify and various podcast apps.
-On Tuesday June 4th, The Daily covered the ransomware attack on Baltimore and provided new information from the security contractors hired by the city to investigate.
-While there are some contradictory opinions from state diplomats as to how the attack occurred, the reporting done by the folks at The Daily is an interesting followup to our own story on the event.
+The Daily Podcast is a news briefing from the New York Times that airs Monday through Friday.
+It airs on Spotify and various podcast apps.
+On Tuesday June 4th, The Daily covered the ransomware attack on Baltimore.
+They provided new information from the security contractors hired by the city to investigate.
+There are some contradictory opinions from state diplomats as to how the attack occurred.
+But the reporting done by the folks at The Daily is an interesting followup to our own story on the event.

-The four contractors hired by the city to investigate believe the attack came through an unpatched vulnerability in Windows that the NSA discovered 8 or 9 years ago, and named “EternalBlue.”
+The four contractors hired by the city believe the attack came through an unpatched vulnerability.
+This vulnerability was found in Windows.
+The NSA discovered 8 or 9 years ago, and named “EternalBlue.”
 When the NSA discovered this vulnerability, they did not tell Microsoft.
 We can speculate they did so in order to keep the security hole open for defensive international espionage.
 We can also speculate that Eternal Blue was their go-to tool to collect intelligence on terrorist organizations.

 On a Friday in May of 2017, the WannaCry virus broke out, infecting all types of industries across the world.
 North Korean intelligence came out as the instigator of the attack, and EternalBlue was the tool used to execute.
 Later in 2017, malware called Petya also hit companies with ransomware, which was traced back to Russian intelligence.
 EternalBlue was also utilized in this attack.
 Now, in a twist of painful irony, the latest attack using EternalBlue turned up in the NSA’s own backyard.